Interconnecting to PG&E electric grid

 For projects that fail the Electrical Independence Test, PG&E may perform additional engineering analyses to determine the need for Reliability Network Upgrades, and in addition PG&E will:

-The below information was created on 11/10/2020 and is subject to regulatory change
+Note: The below information was created on 11/10/2020 and is subject to regulatory change.

 R21 projects connecting to the PG&E distribution system that have received their study results in cases where the customer cannot procure a Public Utility Regulatory Policies Act (PURPA) Power Purchase Agreement (PPA) with PG&E and/or cannot receive Qualifying Facility (QF) certification from the Federal Energy Regulatory Commission (FERC) (form 556) they must transition from R21 to WDT if they want to continue interconnecting their project to the PG&E system.
 Rule 21 projects that do not meet above criteria may voluntarily elect to sign a WDT Interconnection Agreement.